MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicestatus-csp.md

 Supported operation is Get.

 <a href="" id="devicestatus-networkidentifiers-macaddress-type"></a>**DeviceStatus/NetworkIdentifiers/*MacAddress*/Type**
 Type of network connection.
-The value is one of the following:
+The value is one of the following values:

 -   2 - WLAN (or other Wireless interface)
 -   1 - LAN (or other Wired interface)